ZhangAIPI/EffiPru_VLM_pruning/README.md

 ```
 ## Evaluation

+## License

+This project is released under the [MIT license](LICENSE).
+Parts of this project contain code and models from other sources, which are subject to their respective licenses.

 ## Citation

 If you find the idea or code useful for your research, please consider citing our [paper](https://arxiv.org/abs/2403.12777):